Worldsheet: Wrapping the World in a 3D Sheet for View Synthesis from a Single Image: : Rendering the World in a Sheet

 \subsection{Differentiable texture sampler}

+To render the input scene in another camera pose for novel view synthesis, we need to project image texture from the input view to the target view in a differentiable manner.
+While existing renderers \cite{kato2018neural,liu2019soft,ravi2020accelerating} can render an image from a scene mesh based on its texture map, they cannot directly transform image pixels in screen space \textit{between} two different camera poses.
+In our model, we accomplish differentiable projection between two views by \textit{first reconstructing the scene mesh's texture map from the input view} (which involves inverting the texture-map-to-image perspective transform in a differentiable manner) so that it can be later rendered with the scene mesh in novel views using existing mesh renderers.

-To render the mesh in another camera pose for novel view synthesis, we would like to reconstruct its texture from the scene appearance in the input view.
-While a few approaches \cite{kanazawa2018learning,goel2020shape} build mesh texture with a learned texture flow on objects, it is hard to apply the same to scenes, which are unlike birds or cats and do not have canonical shapes.
-In this work, we take an alternative route and propose a differentiable texture sampler.
-We \textit{analytically} sample the mesh texture $\hat{T}$ as a UV texture map \cite{shreiner2009opengl} from the input view $I_{in}$, where gradients $\partial \hat{T} / \partial V$ and $\partial \hat{T} / \partial I_{in}$ over the vertex coordinates and the input image can be computed.
+While a few approaches \cite{kanazawa2018learning,goel2020shape} build a mesh texture map with a learned texture flow on objects, it is hard to apply the same to scenes, which do not have canonical shapes.
+Here, we take an alternative route and propose a differentiable texture sampler.
+We \textit{analytically} sample the mesh texture $\hat{T}$ as a UV texture map \cite{shreiner2009opengl} from the input view $I_{in}$, where gradients $\partial \hat{T} / \partial V$ and $\partial \hat{T} / \partial I_{in}$ over the vertex coordinates and the input image respectively can be computed.

-To implement this texture sampler, we first build a z-buffer containing top $K$ mesh faces on each image pixel $(i, j)$ as in PyTorch3D \cite{ravi2020accelerating}, and splat the RGB pixel intensities from the image $I_{in}$ onto the UV texture map $\hat{T}$.
-Specifically, we compute the blending probability $p_{i, j}^{k}$ for the $k$-th covering mesh face (sorted in ascending z-order in the z-buffer) on pixel $(i, j)$ based on the softmax RGB blend in \cite{ravi2020accelerating} as $p_{i, j}^{k} = D_{i, j}^{k} \cdot \exp(-Z_{i, j}^{k}) / \sum_{k'} D_{i, j}^{k'} \cdot \exp(-Z_{i, j}^{k'})$, where $D_{i, j}^{k}$ is the soft-rasterization probability map \cite{liu2019soft} of the $k$-th face on the image (nearly 0 outside the face, nearly 1 inside the face, and blurry on the edges; see Figure~4 in Liu \etal~\cite{liu2019soft}), and $Z_{i, j}^{k}$ is the depth value of the 3D point on the $k$-th face covering pixel $(i, j)$ in the z-buffer.
+To implement this texture sampler, we project the mesh faces onto the image plane to build a buffer (sorted in ascending z-order) containing the z values and 2D euclidean distance of points on the closest $K$ mesh faces whose projection overlaps image pixel $p_{i, j}$ as in PyTorch3D \cite{ravi2020accelerating}.
+Then, we splat the RGB pixel intensities from the image $I_{in}$ onto the UV texture map $\hat{T}$.
+Specifically, we first compute the weight $w_{i, j}^{k}$ denoting the contribution of the $k$-th face color on pixel $p_{i, j}$ based on the softmax blending formulation in \cite{ravi2020accelerating, liu2019soft}.
+We then decompose the input image $I_{in}$ into $K$ images $I^{k}_{in}$, where $I^{k}_{in}(i, j) = I_{in} \cdot w_{i, j}^{k}$, and splat the RGB pixels from each $I^{k}_{in}$ to a texture map layer $\hat{T}^k$ as